Marty Quinn (footballer): Glenavon FC

 He was appointed Glenavon manager soon after resigning as Bangor manager.
 Quinn then went on to again prove his genius, narrowly keeping the club in the top tier of Northern Irish football, losing just one of his first nine games at the helm.
-In the 2010/11 season, Quinn wasted no time adding new faces to the Lurgan Blues squad.
+In the 2010–11 season, Quinn wasted no time adding new faces to the Lurgan Blues squad.
 He signed goalkeeper Andrew Plummer who played under Quinn at Bangor, and bringing in Pat Jennings Jr. from Shamrock Rovers as backup.
-He also signed Glentoran defender Kyle Neill, along with Neill's team mate Willo McDonagh.
-Quinn also brought in Gary Hamilton on loan from Glentoran F.C. and buying Linfield F.C. striker Mark Miskimmin.
+He also signed Glentoran defender Kyle Neill, along with Neill's teammate Willo McDonagh.
+Quinn also brought in Gary Hamilton on loan from Glentoran and buying Linfield F.C. striker Mark Miskimmin.
 Under Quinn, the Lurgan Blues won the Mid Ulster Cup over Dungannon Swifts.
-In the 2011/12 season, Quinn signed goalkeeper Andy Coleman, midfielder Conor Hagan and striker Andy Graham from Newry City F.C., Peter McCann from Lisburn Distillery F.C., Davy O'Hare from Coleraine F.C. and Jonathan Magee from Crusaders F.C.
+In the 2011–12 season, Quinn signed goalkeeper Andy Coleman, midfielder Conor Hagan and striker Andy Graham from Newry City F.C., Peter McCann from Lisburn Distillery F.C., Davy O'Hare from Coleraine F.C. and Jonathan Magee from Crusaders F.C.
 Despite building what looked like a promising squad, Glenavon had a run of poor results and ending at the bottom of the table.
 Quinn resigned on 26 November after a 1–1 draw against Dungannon Swifts.